plone/training/angular/angular.rst

 - the dependencies are declared in ``package.json``,
 - and they are installed in the ``./node_modules`` folder.

-We can serve our project locally using the CLI
+We can serve our project locally using the CLI.

 .. code-block:: console